Igor Ansoff biography and books

-Igor Ansoff is known worldwide for his research in three specific areas: the concept of environmental turbulence, the contingent strategic success paradigm, a concept that has been validated by numerous doctoral theses and real-time strategic management.
+Ansoff is known worldwide for his research in three specific areas: the concept of environmental turbulence, the contingent strategic success paradigm, a concept that has been validated by numerous doctoral theses, and real-time strategic management.

-His work was appreciated by many and he received many awards during his career.
-In the meantime an award in his name has been established, the Igor Ansoff Award (established in 1981).
+His work was appreciated by many and he received several awards during his career.
+In 1981 an award in his name has been established, the Igor Ansoff Award.

 In 2002, Igor Ansoff died of complications from pneumonia in San Diego, California.

 - “A natural companion to the competitive advantage is the synergy component of strategy.
 This requires that opportunities within the scope possess characteristics which will enhance synergy.”

 - “The triplet of specifications – the product-market scope, the growth vector and the competitive advantage – describes the firm’s product-market path in the external environment.”

 - “By searching out opportunities which match its strengths the firm can optimize the synergistic effects.”

 - “This theory maintains that the objectives of the firm should be derived by balancing the conflicting claims of the various ‘stakeholders’ in the firm: managers, workers, stockholders, suppliers, vendors.
 The firm has a responsibility to all of these and must configure its objectives so as to give each a measure of satisfaction.”

 Publications and books by Igor Ansoff et al.